pham-dinh-thai/bookify-ecommerce-bookstore/README.md

 - **Popularity-aware navigation:** Homepage category cards and navbar genre links prioritize the most popular genres from recent sales, with catalog fallback when sales data is not available.
 - **Staff operations:** Staff can manage books, import stock, handle orders, inspect customer records, and monitor operational dashboard metrics.
 - **Sales statistics:** Staff reporting supports monthly, quarterly, and yearly filters from the reporting start period, using real order and order item aggregates for revenue, orders, books sold, average order value, payment channels, category revenue, and top-selling books.
+- **Wishlist:** Logged-in customers can save books to their wishlist and receive automatic email alerts when a wishlisted book drops in price, comes back in stock, or gets a discount — handled through domain events with a 7-day Redis cooldown to prevent duplicates.
+- **Book reviews:** Customers who purchased a book can rate it with half-star precision (1.0–5.0) and leave a comment.
+Reviews are one per user per book, with per-book average rating/count, and the author can edit or delete their own review.
+- **Recommendations:** The `book-discovery` module serves wishlist-based book recommendations and shop collection listings.
 - **Admin management:** Admin pages cover users, genres, publishers, authors, languages, roles, permissions, and system overview metrics.
 - **Order lifecycle:** Orders support placement, confirmation, delivery progress, completion, cancellation, payment status tracking, audit logging, and transactional email notifications.
 - **Email notifications:** Automated email delivery via Resend for account verification (OTP) and order lifecycle events (confirmation, delivery, completion, cancellation).